Cellular Antennas for Data Performance

 If mobile internet is an important part of your lifestyle, consider helping make MIRC possible.

-As essential as antennas are to cellular, not all antennas are created equal - and picking among the options is anything but simple.
+As essential as antennas are to cellular and mobile internet, not all antennas are created equal.
+Picking amongst the options is anything but simple.

-There is unfortunately no single best antenna solution for all applications, and there are a lot of options out there in all shapes and forms.
+There is no single best cellular antenna solution for all RV and boat applications, and there are a lot of options out there in a variety of shapes and forms.

-Here are some key ways that antennas differ:
+Here are some key ways that mobile cellular antennas differ:

 - Antenna Gain - The key specification of an antenna, the antenna's gain indicates how much an antenna is able to magnify a weak signal.